Testing periods like NAPLAN can bring added stress for both students and educators.

 Each year over one million students in years 3, 5, and 7 across Australia undergo three days of NAPLAN (National Assessment Program - Literacy and Numeracy) testing.

-NAPLAN aims to provide additional information to support educators’ professional judgement about student progress.
-While informative, the testing process can place extra demands on educators, students, families, and carers across the learning community.
+NAPLAN is designed to offer insights that assist educators in making informed professional judgments about student progress.
+Although it provides important information, the testing process can create additional pressures for educators, students, families, and carers within the learning community.

 Creating a safe and supportive environment for children and young people is important for their mental health and wellbeing, and how they feel going into the NAPLAN tests.

-By acknowledging some of these additional sources of stress and pressures leading into and during the NAPLAN testing period, it can be easier to support yourself and your colleagues, and those within your learning community.
+Recognising these additional sources of pressure during the NAPLAN testing period, can be easier to support yourself and your colleagues, students and the broader learning community.

-What are the strategies educators can put in place to support their learning communities?
+What strategies can be implemented to support learning communities?

-- Provide staff with access to the Be You Educator Wellbeing resources to help staff build their sense of self-efficacy
+- Circulate and download Be You Educator Wellbeing resources to help staff build their sense of self-efficacy

 - Provide staff with the contact details of your Employee Assistance Provider (EAP).